To instruct Andrew please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Andrew “excels” in international arbitration (Legal 500, 2021).
 He has acted in ICC, LCIA, CIETAC (as co-counsel), LMAA, SIAC, SCMA, UNCITRAL, HKIAC, and ad hoc arbitrations seated in London, Singapore, Hong Kong, Paris, Beijing, Stockholm, Geneva and Rotterdam.

 He has extensive expertise in court applications in support of arbitration (challenges, appeals, appointment, removal of arbitrators, recognition and enforcement).
 He represented the LMAA before the UK Supreme Court in the landmark arbitration decision of Halliburton v Chubb.
 He gives lectures, training and seminars on international arbitration around the world.

 Andrew has obtained worldwide freezing injunction and asset disclosure relief in the High Court and has experience of claims involving allegations of fraud.

-His cases are often governed by foreign law including Kazakh law, Singapore law and Swiss law.
+His cases are often governed by foreign law including French Law, Kazakh law, Singapore law and Swiss law.
 He has rights of audience in the Kazakhstan AIFC Court (Feb 2019).